Do You DDO?

 April 3rd, 2014 by Kelly Kienzle

-A Deliberately Developmental Organization (DDO) is, on the surface, everyone’s worst HR nightmare.
+A Deliberately Developmental Organization (DDO) is, on the surface, some people’s worst nightmare.
 This strategy states that colleagues should be fully transparent about their greatest weaknesses, explicitly state what their developmental goals are, and constantly be working towards achieving them.
 Ouch.
 Yet underneath this strategy can be found possibly one answer to the elusive work-life balance question.
+Here’s how….

 In a DDO, the culture is that we are always learning.
 Thus we are living a more fulfilled life through the work that we do.
 We are viewing our organization as a lab in which we can test our new skills.
 The long to-do list on our desk is actually a road map to self-development.
 And we are positioning our weaknesses as opportunities to learn something about ourselves.